dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary.md

 After the SNS canister creation, the canisters exist but are not yet fully functional - the SNS is in **pre-decentralization-swap mode**.

-At this point, the SNS ledger only has two accounts:
+At this point, the SNS ledger has two accounts:

 * The **treasury** that is owned by the SNS governance canister and which can be used in the future according to the SNS community's wishes.
 * Some pre-allocated tokens to be used in the initial decentralization swap.